robbert229/httpauth/README.md

 # httpauth
-This is a minimal implementation of JWT designed with simplicity in mind.
+This is an http middleware layer that allows for role based authentication.

 ## Why?